 What we donā€™t: Only sold online; a bit less premium than high-end designs from brands like Yeti.

-A quick look at the cooler market in 2023 begs the question: How much does a camper really need to spend to get decent ice retention and capacity?
-For the ideal balance of quality and affordability, the RTIC 52 Ultra-Light fits the bill better than the rest.
-At 21 pounds, itā€™s lighter than most hard-sided coolers of comparable size and quality, and undercuts nearly all of them in price at $200.
+A quick look at the cooler market in 2024Ā begs the question: How much does a camper really need to spend to get decent ice retention and capacity?
+For the ideal balance of quality and affordability, the RTIC 52 QT Ultra-Light fits the bill better than the rest.
+At 21 pounds, itā€™s lighter than most hard-sided coolers of comparable size and quality and undercuts nearly all of them in price at $199.
 And while most coolers in this size range check in at 45 or 65 quarts, the RTIC provides a versatile 52 quarts of storage, which is plenty for two people for a long weekend while still fitting easily in a car trunk.
-Itā€™s also important to note that RTIC sells direct to consumers through their website (and often at a discount), keeping the RTIC surprisingly affordable for its quality.
+Itā€™s also important to note that RTIC sells direct to consumers through their website (and often at a discount), keeping the Ultra-Light surprisingly affordable for its quality.

 What we donā€™t: Difficult to open and fairly basic feature set.